HET951/GA-lotto/README.md

 # GA-lotto
-Modified Python Lottery programs for the Georgia Fantasy five and others Best used with Winpython 3.8.3
+Modified Python Lottery programs for the Georgia Fantasy five and others.
+Best used with Winpython 3.8.3 or Python3